raywall/aws-lowcode-lambda/README.md

 @lowcode/lambda-layer is a easy framework to use, And there are some ways to do this:

-1. You can get the package from npmjs.com using npm i @lowcode/lambda-layer
+1. You can get the package from [npmjs.com](https://www.npmjs.com/~raysouz) using 'npm i @lowcode/lambda-layer'
-2. You can refer our public lambda layer on AWS using the ARN: bla bla bla
+2. You can refer our public lambda layer on AWS using ARN: arn:aws:lambda:us-east-1:844370664488:layer:lowcode-lambda-layer:1
-3. You can get the release zip file on [] and create your own AWS lambda layer
+3. You can get the release zip file on [release layer](https://github.com/raywall/aws-lowcode-lambda/tree/main/.package) and create your own AWS lambda layer

 The project use a middleware functions to help you create your integration fast.